29 April 2025

 🔸 Enable Smart Lock: Lock your cards, Internet Banking, and UPI transactions.

-🔸 Never Share OTPs or PINs: Remember that bank never ask for OTPs or PINs over call or messages.
+🔸 Never Share OTPs or PINs: Remember that banks never ask for OTPs or PINs over calls or messages.
 Enable multi-factor authentication on accounts.

 🔸 Never share your personal information, such as your Credit Card number or UPI PIN, with anyone.